-Just look around you... how many electronics do you have at home?
+If you do the math, that is 142 chips for every person on Earth... shipped just in 2021.
+But even 142 new chips per person wasn’t enough...
+We actually had a minor chip SHORTAGE that year...
+And we saw firsthand that even a slight dip in chip availability led to mass chaos throughout the economy.
+According to the U.S. Department of Commerce, the shortage “shaved an estimated $240 billion off U.S. GDP in 2021.”

-If you do the math that is 1,418 chips for every person on earth... shipped just in 2021.
-But even 1,418 new chips per person wasn’t enough in 2021...
-We actually had a minor CHIP SHORTAGE that year...
-And we saw first-hand that even a slight dip in chip availability led to mass chaos throughout the economy.
-According to the US Commerce Department the shortage “shaved an estimated $240 billion off U.S. GDP in 2021”
+That’s the equivalent of about 1% of our entire GDP... which only grows by about 2% every year!

-We saw shortages in technology like iPhones... medical equipment... and automotives.
+Because of this chip shortage, we also saw shortages in technologies like iPhones... medical equipment... and automotives.

 Tesla had to halt car production for weeks.
 Toyota slashed production in half.